Eschatologue/CM_wiki/docs/class/ranger/broodweaver.md

 | 13 | :die-d10: **D10** | 5 |
 | 17 | :die-d12: **D12** | 6 |

-Each feature that uses *Threadlings* expends these dice as specified in the feature’s description.
+Each feature that uses *Threadlings* expends these dice as specified in the feature's description.
 You cannot use a feature requiring *Threadling Dice* if all your dice are expended.

 ***Regaining Threadling Dice.*** You regain one expended *Threadling Die* when you finish a Short Rest, and you regain all expended *Threadling Dice* after a Long Rest.
 Additionally, after you cast a [Mindspun Invocation] spell, you regain a number of *Threadling Die* equal to the expended spell slot.